Jamess200/BirdnetProject/README.md

      <a href="https://colab.research.google.com/drive/10y8z9R69SYeEwNFV_GL3peqUDjr_fUbY?usp=sharing">
        <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab" style="vertical-align: middle;"/>
      </a>
-   </span> This notebook tests run times by processes random audio files to determin how long audio file of bird songs will take for the BirdNET AI to identify bird species from the bird songs and create the output DataFrame.
-It measures the efficiency of converting audio files into a usable format using BirdNET.
+   </span>: This notebook tests run times by processing random audio files to determine how long it takes for the BirdNET AI to identify bird species from the recordings and create the output DataFrame.
+It also includes an ANOVA analysis to evaluate the variability in processing times across different audio files, measuring the efficiency of converting audio files into a usable format using BirdNET.

 - **BirdNET Audio to CSV**: